 One thing to consider with in/on-ground outdoor speakers is that you’ll likely need to run the wire underground.
 This is more involved obviously, and you also need to make sure you get the correct speaker wire which is specifically rated for direct burial.

 Also of note is the 4 ohm impedance.
 This isn’t all that common, and it means you might need a rather powerful amp to power these as opposed to much more common 8 or 6 ohm speakers.

 Bose makes good products… that are also arguably overpriced by many.
 Are these good speakers?
 Yes, and the high Amazon ratings certainly reflect that.
 They also fit a specific niche/need for which there just aren’t that many products.

 However, speaking of competitors, you might consider the TIC G3s – they’re basically the same thing: also popular, with similarly high specs, but are significantly cheaper (at least for now).
 Check out our review of them here.

 There are also somewhat similar alternative rock speakers that boast significantly superior power metrics without being all that more expensive – namely the Klipsch AWR-650-SMs (reviewed here).

 Also, if they’re viable for your situation, definitely consider traditional wall-mount speakers.
-There are options with far better specs for the same price.
-We have an evergreen wired/permanent outdoor speakers comparison chart here.
+There are options with far better specs for the same price – see the links below.